 Nutrition and Benefits

 Star fruit contains oxalic acid and caramboxin.
 Both substances are potentially harmful to those with kidney problems and should be avoided.
-Star fruit should also be avoided by those taking certain prescriptions like blood pressure medication since it acts as an inhibitor like grapefruit.
+Star fruit should also be avoided by those taking certain prescriptions like blood pressure medication because it acts as an inhibitor like grapefruit.